ndaba1/bolt/README.md

     #each project contains a boltconfig.json file which has a priority field, it can be used as shown below:

     bolt up -p 1
-    #if you specifiy the -p(priority) flag, bolt starts all apps with a priority that is less than or equal to the provided value
+    #if you specifiy the -p(priority) flag, bolt starts all apps with a priority that is equal to the provided value
     #Other commands utilized in the workspace include:

     bolt test <app-name>? (-p ?)